Home > Running > Running the 2009 NYC Marathon

 Running the 2009 NYC Marathon

-Running the NYC marathon was such an overwhelming experience.
+Running the NYC Marathon was such an overwhelming experience.
 Just getting from my apartment in the East Village all the way out to the start in Staten Island was an ordeal all in itself.

 My day started at 5am when I got out of bed and immediately started drinking water and eating bananas.
 I wanted to be sure I was hydrated and had lots of potassium in my system.
 Plus I love bananas!